uqs/daqtyl/README.md

-# Daqtyl Keyboard
+# Ftraqtyl Keyboard

-The Daqtyl is a family member of the Dactyl-Manuform family of keyboards with added trackball support for finger-operated trackballs.
+The Ftraqtyl is a family member of the Dactyl-Manuform family of keyboards with added trackball support for finger-operated trackballs.

 The genealogy goes roughly like this, with no claim to be accurate: